Dylan Edwards: Background

-Edwards was born in Albury, New South Wales, Australia and moved to Dorrigo, New South Wales at a young age.
+Edwards was born in Albury in the Murray region of New South Wales, and moved to Dorrigo in the Northern Tablelands region of New South Wales at a young age.
 He was educated at Dorrigo High School.

-He played his junior rugby league for the Bellingen Dorrigo Magpies before being signed by the Penrith Panthers in 2012.
+He played his junior rugby league for the Albury Pumas (now Albury Thunder) and the Bellingen Dorrigo Magpies before being signed by the Penrith Panthers in 2012.

 Playing career

 Early career

 Edwards moved to Penrith, New South Wales to play for Penrith's S. G. Ball Cup team in 2013.
 In 2015 and 2016, he was a member of Penrith's NYC team.
 On 4 October 2015, he played for the Penrith club in their 2015 NYC Grand Final win over the Manly Warringah Sea Eagles.

 Edwards played 44 games, scored 20 tries and kicked 72 goals for 224 points in his U20s career from 2015 to 2016.

 2016

 On 10 February, he re-signed with the Penrith club on a two-year contract until the end of 2018.
 On 7 May, he played for the Junior Kangaroos against the Junior Kiwis.
 As a result of Penrith centre Tyrone Peachey being dropped for disciplinary reasons, Edwards made his NRL debut for the Penrith against the Cronulla-Sutherland Sharks on 10 July.
 In September, he was named on the interchange bench in the 2016 NYC Team of the Year.